Here comes homebuilder sentiment ...

-The National Association of Homebuilders’ monthly housing market index will highlight Monday’s data calendar at 10:00 a.m.
+The National Association of Homebuilders will release its monthly report on builder sentiment at 10 a.m.
 ET.

-Economists forecast that the index was unchanged in September at 60, according to Bloomberg.
+Economists forecast that the housing market index improved to 60 from 59 in July, according to Bloomberg.

-The index, which measures how builders rate present and future market conditions for new home sales, improved in August.
-Builders remained confident that low mortgage rates and a healthy labour market would drive sales, especially after the strong jobs report in July.
+The index measures how builders rate current and future market conditions for new home sales.

-Some markets reported softer sales because of regulatory bottlenecks, scarce land lots, and labour shortages.
+Last month, the index hit its best level of the year, even though its three components — current sales, future sales, and buyer traffic — all declined.

-The index has been relatively flat over the past year, excluding a brief spike last fall when activity rose ahead of the introduction of tighter rules on loan disclosure.
+The NAHB in July said members reported softness in some markets because of regulatory hindrances, scarce lots, and labour shortages.

 Business Insider Emails & Alerts